nwilson512/gravmin/user/pages/04.documentation-new/01.about/default.md

   `user/themes/quark/scss/`
   > Note: A partial is a file with a leading underscore in the file name: `_filename.scss`

+Pushing CSS changes to production:

+  1. commit everything to your github repository
+  2. ssh into prod
+  3. restart apache:
+  `sudo systemctl restart apache2`
+  4. verify the changes in your browser
+    * navigate to the site
+    * refresh your browser's cache:
+    `cmd + opt + r`

 !!!
 The sass-autocompile will build the `theme.min.css` minified css file with the import sass files and place it in the correct `css-compiled` directory.

 ## Fonts